 skip to Main Content

-Medicaid Planning
+Medicaid Planning in New Jersey

 When an elderly family member faces the prospect of transitioning to a nursing home, it can be a time of emotional and mental stress.
 Proper handling of the situation can result in smoother outcomes and avoid a huge financial setback.
 Many people realize too late that paying for nursing home care will quickly deplete their savings.
-Planning for future health care needs by understanding what Long-Term Care Insurance and Medicare covers, as well as what is required to qualify for Medicaid, can help ease the cost of nursing home care, assisted living, or in-home services when the time comes.
+Planning for future health care needs by understanding what Long-Term Care Insurance and Medicare cover, as well as what is required to qualify for Medicaid, can help ease the cost of nursing home care, assisted living, or in-home services when the time comes.

 What is Medicaid?

 While everyone must meet specific standards to qualify for Medicaid, we understand that no two families’ situations are alike.
 The avenues taken to obtain Medicaid eligibility and develop a financial strategy will always be different.
 For instance, those who are not in immediate need of long-term care may be able to distribute or protect their assets in advance.
-This lets them quickly qualify for Medicaid benefits when they need long-term care.
+Medicaid planning in New Jersey lets them quickly qualify for Medicaid benefits when they need long-term care.
 We also evaluate other factors, such as a client’s savings, property, marital status, family support, and more.
 At Drescher & Cheslow, we know how to navigate a variety of circumstances to help you receive Medicaid benefits in your time of need.

 Thinking Ahead for Long-Term Care Needs

-Have any questions?
+Have any questions about elder law in Cranford or New Jersey Medicaid?
 Contact us for help!

 Back To Top